lesszyao/show-me-the-talk/README.md

 smtt analyze /path/to/project --full

 # Use a different CLI
-smtt analyze /path/to/project --cli cfuse
+smtt analyze /path/to/project --cli codex

 # Custom threshold and rounds
 smtt analyze /path/to/project --threshold 80 --max-rounds 10